 The British journalist Edward Lucas is currently a senior editor at The Economist and one of the best-known writers on Eastern and Central Europe.
 A correspondent in Moscow in the late ’90s, he has been a ferocious critic of the Putin regime for many years.
 His 2008 book The New Cold War exposed the criminal and internationally destabilising activities of the Russian state at a time when many in the West saw conflict with Russia as a thing of the past.
 More recent books like Deception: Spies, Lies and How Russia Dupes the West and regular articles for British and international publications have developed the theme: Putin’s regime is a corrupt kleptocracy deliberately undermining western powers, NATO and the EU and endangering the balance of power in Europe and beyond.
-He has urged higher defence spending and tougher sanctions against the Russian state and officials, and prioritising cyber security to a great extent.
+He has urged higher defence spending and tougher sanctions against the Russian state and officials, and prioritising cyber-security to a greater extent.

 Lucas’s links with the Baltic states run deep as well.
 In 1990, having flown to Vilnius without a Soviet visa, he was issued with the first official visa from the restored Lithuanian state, and from 1992 to 1994, he was managing editor at The Baltic Independent, an English-language paper published from Tallinn, which later merged with another publication to create The Baltic Times.
 He has been among the most vocal supporters of NATO membership for the Baltics and of stationing significant numbers of troops here to deter Russia.
 In December 2014, he became the first person to be issued with a digital identity by the Estonian government, which he described in the following terms: “it is user-friendly.
 It is transparent.
 It is exciting.
 In short, it exemplifies everything we estophiles like about Estonia!”.
 Deep Baltic’s Will Mawhood spoke to Lucas about Trump, Putin and NATO, and what recent events mean for the Baltic states.